gobacktest/gobacktest/README.md

   data.Load(symbols)
   test.SetData(data)

+  // choose a strategy
+  strategy := strategy.BuyAndHold()

+  // create an asset and append it to the strategy strategy.SetChildren(gobacktest.NewAsset("TEST.DE"))

-  // choose a strategy and load it into the backtest strategy := &strategy.Basic{}
+  // load the strategy into the backtest test.SetStrategy(strategy)
-  test.SetStrategy(strategy)

   // run the backtest